Ever wonder how mechanics and tire shops balanced tires before computers and electronic spin balancers existed?

 3. Camber and weight of the vehicle wear relatively evenly in the static plane.

-If you start digging enough you will notice that race tire manufacturers recommend only static balancing:
+Further, many race tire manufacturers recommend only static balancing:

-So now you hopefully understand, that dynamic balancing, although great in theory, tends to cause its own imbalances given real world circumstances.
+So now you hopefully understand that dynamic balancing, although great in theory, tends to cause its own imbalances given real world circumstances.

 Do you trust the laws of physics and gravity more then a computer and a person?
 Why trust a computer that needs calibration and a dummy tech, when you can perfectly static balance a tire at home with a device that costs under $150?